 The RSB actively works to increase the visibility of the LGBT+ community within the biosciences, to discuss and challenge the barriers LGBT+ scientists still face, and develop support networks for members of the LGBT+ community.

-We regularly discuss the work and successes of LBGT+ members of our community; we have published blog posts on LGBT+ champions in STEM, the barriers that face people coming out in STEM and how to better support members of the LBGT+ community, and current campaigns working to make LGBT+ scientists more visible.
+We regularly discuss the work and successes of LGBT+ members of our community; we have published blog posts on LGBT+ champions in STEM, the barriers that face people coming out in STEM and how to better support members of the LGBT+ community, and current campaigns working to make LGBT+ scientists more visible.

-We are also a co-sponsor of the LGBT STEMinar programme, an initiative led by the Institute of Physics that looks to showcase work from diverse fields and to encourage collaborations between different departments, universities, companies and subjects.
+We are also a co-sponsor of the LGBT STEMinar programme, an initiative that looks to showcase work from diverse fields and to encourage collaborations between different departments, universities, companies and subjects.

 We have demonstrated that imbalances in membership can be corrected, and have successfully used targeted recruitment initiatives and other means to improve low female representation within our Fellowship of 6.5% in 2007 to 21% in 2014.
 However, gender inequality is just one aspect of inclusion.